- Move Piped Equipment Overview

 Error: Pipe Segment Has Missing Connected Entities

-You might receive the following error when trying to use the Move Piped Equipment tool:
+You might see the following error when trying to use the Move Piped Equipment tool:

 Error: Pipe segment has missing connected entities.